Gnome extensions

 This indicator gives you access to the last x number of Ctrl+C copies you made, a la Windows's Win+V shortcut.
 It doesn't always work perfectly, but I think the bugs are not in this extension but actually within the apps and how they handle clipboard interaction.

-Dash to Panelarrow-up-right and Dash to Dockarrow-up-right offer similar functionality, although Dash to Panel appears to be far superior in terms of customisability (which makes sense, because it was originally developed by Zorin OS).
+[**Dash to Panel**](https://github.com/home-sweet-gnome/dash-to-panel) and [Dash to Dock](https://github.com/micheleg/dash-to-dock) offer similar functionality, although Dash to Panel appears to be far superior in terms of customisability (which makes sense, because it was originally developed by Zorin OS).
 The only problem I've seen so far is that the font colour is hard to make out when changing between the Dash Overview and the desktop view, and the same case when changing between Light and Dark modes, although this is only when using the "Light Style" Gnome extension that makes the top panel and panel menus use a light theme style.

 Yeah, this really isn't built into Gnome.
 There is no way to disconnect from a WiFi network without either choosing a new one or disabling your WiFi.